ShadowXeldron/ShadowXeldrons-S3AIR-Mods/README.md

 Where's your rankings mod?
 -
 I think that because this repository serves multiple projects it would confuse things for contributiors to the rankings mod (so far called Scoring Revisited).
-If you want to lend a hand on the projectt, you can find it here: https://github.com/ShadowXeldron/S3AIR-Scoring-Revisited
+If you want to lend a hand on the project, you can find it here: https://github.com/ShadowXeldron/S3AIR-Scoring-Revisited

 But what about your music replacement mods?
 -